-Larger health services in the city and big regional towns provide 24 hour care with specialist emergency staff in their emergency departments (ED).
+Larger health services in the city, outer suburbs and regional towns provide 24-hour care with specialist emergency staff in their emergency departments (ED).
 Both public and private hospitals operate EDs.

 Smaller rural health services may provide emergency care through their urgent care centres or primary injury services.
 There are 50 urgent care centres in Victoria and 28 primary injury services in rural hospitals that provide different levels of emergency care, supported by local doctors on-call.
 These services may not be open 24 hours a day.